Nathaniel Silsbee: Career

-Nathaniel married Mary Crowninshield, the daughter of one of Salem's wealthiest merchants, on December 12, 1802.
-Their son Nathaniel was mayor of Salem from 1849 to 1850 and from 1858 to 1859.

 Political career

 Silsbee was elected to the United States House of Representatives and served two terms from March 4, 1817, to March 3, 1821, during which time he was chairman of the U.S. House Committee on Military Pensions in the Twenty-first Congress.
 He declined to be a candidate for renomination in 1820, choosing to serve in the Massachusetts House of Representatives instead.
 After one term, he was elected to the Massachusetts Senate, where he served as president from 1823 to 1825.
 He was a presidential elector in 1824.

 He was elected to the United States Senate in 1826 to fill the vacancy in the term ending March 3, 1829, caused by the resignation of James Lloyd.
 He was re-elected in 1829 and served from May 31, 1826, to March 3, 1835.
 He was chairman of the U.S. Senate Committee on Commerce in the Twenty-third Congress.
 He was a Whig presidential elector in 1836.